shamansir/shamansir.github.io/Blog/blog-en/2020-04-23-purescript-ui-driven-by-finite-state-machines-and-event-streams-part-i.md

     | Recovered e a
 ```

-Where `Carried` means we _carry_ the value and it's all good.
+Where `Carried` means we _carry_ the value and it’s all good.
 And `Recovered` means we had some error and the value was _recovered_ from that failure.
 It just always stores the last successful value, along with the error, when it had un-fortune to happen.
 The single and the latest error, same as for value,.. unless you have `Semigroup e => Covered e a`!

 Imagine you are cooking something and if you have forgot to buy some ingredient, you just skip it and happily continue the process, but notice such failure in the list of failures to avoid in the future.
-Or you broke the eggs together with the eggshells while preparing the cake, so you just suck the eggs and the eggshells back from the stock, and it's all fine, you just put a notice near the cake that eggshells were there, and the eggs were also required to be reverted due to error, but it's all clean now, _bon appétit_.
+Or you broke the eggs together with the eggshells while preparing the cake, so you just suck the eggs and the eggshells back from the stock, and it’s all fine, you just put a notice near the cake that eggshells were there, and the eggs were also required to be reverted due to error, but it’s all clean now, _bon appétit_.
 Seems I am not that good in examples.

 So the FSM, where it is possible to keep the last error (or accumulate errors), looks like this: